Genivia/ugrep/README.md

                   Places a --group-separator between contiguous groups of matches.
                   See also the -B and -C options.

+           -a, --text
+                  Process a binary file as if it were text.
+This is equivalent to the --binary-files=text option.
+This option might output binary garbage to the terminal, which can have problematic consequences if the terminal driver interprets some of it as commands.

            -B NUM, --before-context=NUM
                   Print  NUM  lines  of  leading  context  before  matching lines.
                   Places a --group-separator between contiguous groups of matches.
                   See also the -A and -C options.

            -b, --byte-offset
                   The  offset  in bytes of a matched line is displayed in front of the respective matched line.
-With option -g displays the offset in bytes of each pattern matched.
-Byte  offsets  represent  the position  of  the  match  in  the normalized input, i.e. binary, ASCII, UTF-8.
+When used with option -g, displays the  offset  in bytes of each pattern matched.
+Byte offsets are exact for binary, ASCII, and UTF-8 input.
+Otherwise,  the  byte offset in the UTF-8-converted input is displayed.

+           --binary-files=TYPE
+                  Controls  searching  and  reporting  pattern  matches  in binary files.
+Options are `binary', `without-match`, and `text`.
+The default is `binary' to search binary files and to report a match without displaying the match.   `without-match'  ignores  binary files.  `text' treats all binary files as text, which might out- put binary garbage to the terminal, which can  have  problematic consequences  if  the  terminal  driver interprets some of it as commands.

            -C[NUM], --context[=NUM]
                   Print NUM lines of leading and trailing context surrounding each